 There are no scientific statements that establish a direct association between kratom intake and Erectile dysfunction.
 Sexual arousal, however, is a complicated process involving factors such as emotions, nerves, hormones, brain, muscles, and blood vessels.
 Thus, a change in any of these can overall affect sexual performance.
-Though kratom may not directly influence the process of erection in men, it influences the associated factors such as libido and hormones.
-The two most important hormones in maintaining sexual drive and hence erection are dopamine and serotonin.
-According to a study conducted by the National Institutes of Health, people who took the drug experienced spikes in dopamine and serotonin levels
+Though kratom may not directly influence erectile dysfunction in men, it may influence the associated factors such as libido and hormones, potentially contributing to sexual dysfunction and decline in sexual health.

 Dopamine is a powerful neurotransmitter that interferes with emotions and motor control.
 On the other hand, serotonin has a direct effect on ejaculation.
 It sends persistent signals throughout the brain to help maintain an erection.
 Thus, the only role this herb has in causing erectile dysfunction is meddling with the roles of the nervous system.
 It is important to note that not all men using the herb experience changes in libido or hormone levels.

-Again, no scientific evidence directly establishes a linkage between kratom and headache.
+Again, no scientific evidence directly establishes a linkage between kratom and headaches.
 All the research that is available comes from individuals that experienced headaches while they were using other drugs along with Mitragyna speciosa.
 In many cases, kratom headaches are due to the user's carelessness, such as not drinking enough water to process kratom, getting bad sleep, using a poor quality strain, overdosing, and co-administering narcotics.
 In other cases, what you call a headache may be a kratom hangover that you may experience a day after the intake.
 These hangovers are quite common with overdosing.

-Kratom overdosing or co-administration with other drugs thus can lead to headaches, general weakness, nausea, vomiting, or diarrhea.
+Kratom overdosing or co-administration with other drugs can lead to headaches, general weakness, nausea, vomiting, or diarrhea.
 It can also cause lethargy, irritability, anxiety, sweating, loss of appetite, dry mouth, itching, aches, pains, or muscle cramps.
 In order to avoid these side effects, be sure to sleep well, drink enough water, and consume only quality kratom strains.
 Also, refrain from overstepping your recommended dosage.